roysworth/missable-achievement-scanner/README.md

 ## 💡 Why I Built This

 I got tired of playing a game for hours only to realize I missed a single achievement because I didn't talk to an NPC before some random point of no return.
-This scanner solves that frustration by telling me *before* I start – or continue – a game exactly what's missable and where to find the discussion.
+This scanner solves that frustration by telling me, *before* I start, what's missable.
+Also, a lot of the times you're also not going to know *how* the achievement is missable.
+Thus, the tool also provides a link to forum discussions that should bear helpful advice for when you tackle it.

 ---